THE CULTURAL HERITAGE

 LOCATION

-The physical location of the engine, where first built.
+The physical location of the engine, where known and when first built.
 Often this is only the name of the operator or owner of the engine.

 OWNERS